linebender/linebender.github.io/content/blog/2024-08-23-roadmap-may-2024-retro.md

   Additionally, he picked up the work to expand `Flex` to use the [new Xilem Core](#rework-core) in [xilem#428](https://github.com/linebender/xilem/pull/428).
 - Jared O'Connell contributed two new examples, a calculator ([xilem#467](https://github.com/linebender/xilem/pull/467)), and a stopwatch ([xilem#492](https://github.com/linebender/xilem/pull/492)).

-There has also been lots of really good progress on Xilem Web, but we do not roadmap Xilem Web and so is not discussed here.
+There has also been lots of really good progress on Xilem Web, but we do not roadmap Xilem Web and so we do not cover that progress here.

 ## AccessKit [(original)](@/blog/2024-06-17-roadmap-may-2024.md#accesskit)